 - Apply the nursing process, based on current knowledge and theory, to provide holistic care directly or indirectly to diverse patients across varied environments.

-- Manage information, technology, and other resources effectively.
+- Mobilize and manage information, technology, and other human resources effectively.

-- Initiate change by leading, advocating, and partnering with professionals, communities, and populations to improve health and healthcare.
+- Respond to and initiate change by leading, advocating, and partnering with professionals, communities, and populations to improve health and healthcare.

 - Contribute to the professional development of colleagues.